tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 #### `@export_custom`
-Used to specify a variety of hints. see
+Used to specify a variety of hints. see https://docs.godotengine.org/en/stable/classes/class_%40gdscript.html#class-gdscript-annotation-export-custom

 #### `@export_tool_button`
+* used in tool scripts
+* Exports a callable as a clickable button
+* `@export_tool_button("Hello", "Callable") var hello_action = hello`
+		* The button is titled "Hello" and has the "Callable" icon
+		* The

 #### Setting exported variables from a ool script